Who is Healthcare Receivables Group?

 Is Healthcare Receivables Group legit or a scam?

 Healthcare Receivables Group is a legitimate company.
 They’ve been in business in the healthcare industry since 1993.
+However, they may repeatedly spam call, text, or email you.

 How can I remove Healthcare Receivables Group from my credit report?